Azure/connectthedots/Azure/ARMTemplate/Readme.md

    - 1 Stream Analytics Job (1 streaming unit)
    - 1 App Service plan (Standard: 2 Small SKU) with 1 Web app

 You can edit the [ARM template](azuredeploy.json) if you want to add more services or edit the parameters.
+If you edit the ARM template manually, you will have to deploy it using the command line instructions, not the "Azure Deploy Button".

 ##Your connect the dots resource groups##
 All the services will be deployed under a single resource group in Azure.